-- Core services for minor victims of abuse: services that provide victims with information and referrals, advocacy, and emotional support and safety. - A low barrier screening and intake process. - Hours of operation and intake beyond traditional working hours. - Translation and interpretation services. - Transportation support for clients that request this support.
-This support can include transportation costs, and assistance to enable victims to receive services and to participate in criminal justice proceedings. - Trauma-skills training for improve trauma-informed responses to clients. - Services provided free of charge. - Sub-grantees must comply with all prescribed assessment tools and reporting requirements. - Sub-grantees must be subject to site visits by both the applicant and ICJIA. - Sub-grantees must make available all fiscal, personnel, and programmatic data to the applicant and ICJIA.
+- Core services for victims of domestic violence: services that provide victims with information and referrals, advocacy, and emotional support and safety. - A low barrier screening and intake process. - Hours of operation and intake beyond traditional working hours. - Translation and interpretation services. - Transportation support for clients that request this support.
+This support can include transportation costs and assistance to enable victims in order to receive services and to participate in criminal justice proceedings. - Trauma-skills training for staff to improve trauma-informed responses to clients

+- Services provided free of charge. - Sub-grantees must comply with all prescribed assessment tools and reporting requirements. - Sub-grantees must be subject to site visits by both the applicant and ICJIA. - Sub-grantees must make available all fiscal, personnel, and programmatic data to the applicant and ICJIA.